Every Dish at Chipotle—Ranked!

 AND THE BEST BURRITO AT CHIPOTLE IS… CHICKEN BURRITO WITH FAJITA VEGGIES AND CHEESE

 If you're looking for the lowest-calorie option, a chicken burrito with fajita veggies and cheese has 600 calories and 25 grams of fat — only one-third the damage you can do with the other fat-laden burritos.
 The combo also can boast 46 grams of muscle-building protein.
-Just beware that this meal nearly taps out your daily sodium allowance, so if you’re watching the salt, ditch the tortilla and opt for a bowl.
-And don’t do these other 25 Things You're Doing to Slow Your Metabolism!
+Just beware that this meal nearly taps out your daily sodium allowance, so if you're watching the salt, ditch the tortilla and opt for a bowl.
+And don't do these other things slowing your metabolism!

 NUTRITION: 600 calories, 25 g fat (9 g saturated), 1360 mg sodium, 51 g carbs, 4.5 g fiber, 2 g sugars, 46 g protein.

 Aside from being a total salt bomb, the tortilla is basically a flavorless, nutritionally void carb blanket.
 You don't need it.
 We suggest ordering a burrito bowl instead.
 It has all the flavors of a classic burrito for a fraction of the calories and salt.
 Add a protein, a carb and a healthy fat to keep your meal lean and nutritionally balanced.
 Rules of thumb: Pick a rice or a bean, because they both provide carbs.
 Choose just one fatty add-in such as guac, cheese or sour cream.
 We opted for the guac, because it's rich in monounsaturated and oleic fatty acids, which have been shown to spot-reduce abdominal fat.